OI-wiki/i18n/docs/tools/editor/geany.md

 Geany is a lightweight, easy-to-use text editor.
 It is friendly for beginners in Linux environment.

-Like Dev-C++, it supports single file compilation.

-However, it is compatible in Linux, Windows and macOS.
+Like Dev-C++, it supports single file compilation but is compatible in Linux, Windows and macOS.

 The homepage of Geany is <https://geany.org/>